Supervising and Placing Children with Special Health Care Needs

 If the child appears to need immediate emergency medical attention, contact 911 for assistance and for an ambulance to transport the child to the nearest hospital emergency room.

 All non-emergent transportation requests must be coordinated by MCMS Intake Staff.
 It is important to initiate all non-emergent transportation requests as soon as a need is identified since it can take several hours for an ambulance to respond.
-If transportation is required before a child has undergone a PHN assessment, the MCMS ARA and Intake Coordinator may make the determination that he/she has special heath care needs for the purposes of transportation only.
+If transportation is required before a child has undergone a PHN assessment, the MCMS ARA and Intake Coordinator may make the determination that they have special heath care needs for the purposes of transportation only.

 For Interstate Compact for the Placement of Children (ICPC) replacements requiring out-of-state transportation, the child must be accompanied by an adult who has received child-specific training and/or by a qualified health care professional.